tataruRobert/tataruRobert/README.md

 - 📭 How to reach me: 💼 https://www.linkedin.com/in/robert-tataru-290b8315b/ or
                        📮 robert.tataru98@gmail.com
 - ✏️ Interested in cool projects involving 🤖 ML or AR 👓
-- ⚡ Fun fact: I'm a night 🦉
+- ⚡ Fun fact: I'm a night 🦉 and 📷 enthusiast